sasjs/sasjs.io/docs/faq.md

 I want to help, but I’m not a developer.
 Are there any ways for non-coders to contribute?
 ---------------------

-1. Shill it to everyone and create awareness
-2. Answer questions from new users in the community channels
+1. Answer questions from new users in the community channels
+2. Write instruction manuals or commit to the docs
 3. Make tutorial videos
-4. Write instruction manuals or commit to the docs

 <script type="application/ld+json">
     {